-In LiNdGe, reducing the SOC to zero, as in the LiYC case, induces a transition from the WSM phase to a NRSM with a Berry phase of $\pi$, as shown in Figure~\ref{fig:bands}.
-Any $k$-path intersecting the nodal ring yields a one-dimensional band structure equivalent to that of a Weyl pair, resulting in a surface Fermi arc that connects them, as depicted in Figure~\ref{fig:SSs}a.
+In LiNdGe, reducing the SOC to zero, as in the LiYC case, induces a transition from the WSM phase to a NRSM with a Berry phase of $\pi$, as shown in Fig.~\ref{fig:bands}.
+Any $k$-path intersecting the nodal ring yields a one-dimensional band structure equivalent to that of a Weyl pair, resulting in a surface Fermi arc that connects them, as depicted in Fig.~\ref{fig:SSs}a.
 Due to the infinite number of such intersecting paths, these arcs coalesce into drumhead-like surface states.

-We trace the evolution of the topological surface states from the WSM phase (Figure~\ref{fig:SSs}b) to the NRSM phase (Figure~\ref{fig:SSs}a).
+We trace the evolution of the topological surface states from the WSM phase (Fig.~\ref{fig:SSs}b) to the NRSM phase (Fig.~\ref{fig:SSs}a).
 In the WSM, two helicoid surface states develop along the $\bar{K}-\bar{\Gamma}-\bar{K}$ path, becoming doubly degenerate at $\bar{\Gamma}$.
 As the SOC strength decreases, the bulk gap along $\bar{K}-\bar{\Gamma}$ narrows, progressively compressing the helicoids.
 When SOC is fully suppressed, the gap closes completely, and the two helicoids merge into the degenerate drumhead-like surface state characteristic of the NRSM\cite{zhang2021unique}.

-Conversely, increasing the SOC strength drives a transition from the WSM phase to a sTI, as shown in Figure~\ref{fig:SSs}c and illustrated by the evolution from Figure~\ref{fig:kp_ss}b to Figure~\ref{fig:kp_ss}c.
+Conversely, increasing the SOC strength drives a transition from the WSM phase to a sTI, as shown in Fig.~\ref{fig:SSs}c and illustrated by the evolution from Fig.~\ref{fig:kp_ss}b to Fig.~\ref{fig:kp_ss}c.
 This transition is marked by the emergence of a single surface Dirac cone at the $\bar{\Gamma}$ point.
 Symmetry analysis and DFT calculations identify KLaPb as having a symmetry-based indicator $\mathbb{Z}_3 \times \mathbb{Z}_3 = (1,\ 0)$.
 Using quantitative mapping methods~\cite{song2018quantitative}, the corresponding topological crystalline insulator (TCI) indicators are determined and summarized in Table~\ref{tab:SI}.

 Increasing SOC strength drives a progressive enlargement of the bulk energy gap along $\bar{K}$–$\bar{\Gamma}$, accompanied by spatial separation of the helicoid surface states.
 In KLaPb, the full opening of the bulk gap results in the merger of these helicoids into a single surface Dirac cone, characteristic of a strong topological insulator (sTI), where the conduction branch exhibits right-handed helicity.
 Furthermore, KLaPb emerges as a promising topological crystalline insulator (TCI), hosting mirror-protected and hourglass topological states inherited from LiNdGe~\cite{song2018quantitative}.